wavefrontHQ/docs/pages/doc/ui_examine_data.md

 ## Export to CSV or PDF

-Starting with release 2020.22.x, you can export what you see in a dashboard or chart to PDF or CSV.
+* Starting with release 2020.22.x, you can export what you see in a dashboard or chart to PDF.
+* Starting with release 2020.26, you can export charts to CSV, regardless of whether the chart is in Edit mode.

 <table style="width: 100%;">
 <tbody>